Linguistics

 When experienced readers read a text, they are able

-words, such as noun phrases
+to recognize groups of words, such as noun phrases

 or verb phrases, that go together to create meaning.